linnarsson-lab/ceftools/README.md

 values.
 It supports useful operations such as filtering, sorting, splitting, joining and transposing the input.
 Multiple commands can be chained to perform more complex operations.

-Cellophane works with binary files in CEB format ('cell expression binary', `.ceb`), which are compact but not human-readable.
+Cellophane processes binary files in CEB format ('cell expression binary', `.ceb`), which are compact but not human-readable.
 CEB files can be converted to and from the text-based CEF format ('cell expression format', `.cef`) suitable for human consumption.
 CEF files are tab-delimited text files that can be easily parsed or imported into e.g. Excel.
+Not all features of CEB files are guaranteed to be faithfully retained in CEF, so
+CEB should be considered the canonical reference format.

 ## Synopsis